projg2/python-guide/test.rst

 - ``setup.py`` to call ``setup.py test`` (*deprecated*)
 - ``unittest`` to use built-in unittest discovery

+See `choosing the correct test runner`_ for more information.

 Adding more test dependencies
 -----------------------------
 Additional test dependencies can be specified in ``test?`` conditional.
 The flag normally does not need to be explicitly declared, as ``distutils_enable_tests`` does that in the majority of cases.

+Please read the section on `undesirable test dependencies`_ too.

 .. code-block:: bash
    :emphasize-lines: 18,21